How to Create a Website

 - Layout: Good use of white space, pleasant to look at, good use of images.

-When you've bookmarked about 10 websites that 'grab you' take another look and note what you like about them, why they appeal and why some of the others didn't.
+What you are doing is looking at the user experience (UX) of these sites, bookmarked about 10 websites that 'grab you' take another look and note what you like about them, why they appeal and why some of the others didn't.

 To build your own unique site.
 You need to know what makes a good website and what makes a bad one.